What Is Spread In Crypto Trading & How It Impacts Your Profits

 Crypto spread is defined as the gap between the highest price someone is willing to pay and the lowest price someone is willing to sell a cryptocurrency asset.
 These two defining points are often referred to as the bid and ask price.
 All of the asks and bids for a market are collated within an order book, which is a digital list of all the buy and sell orders for a specific asset such as Bitcoin.

 - Ask.
 The lowest price someone is willing to sell

 - Bid.
 The highest price someone is willing to pay

 Each buyer and seller will often have a specific price in mind when it comes to executing a trade.
-A buyer that wants to buy an underlying asset for a specific price.
+A buyer wants to buy an underlying asset for a specific price.
 Likewise, each seller wants to sell an underlying asset for a specific price.
 Therefore, an individual seller and buyer that can't agree on a sale price create a gap in price known as the spread.
 The spread is one of the many factors as to why crypto exchanges have different prices.

 Spreads exist due to market inefficiencies between buyers and sellers on cryptocurrency exchanges.
 The difference between a buy and sell order usually exists due to a lack of liquidity within a market.

 Let’s imagine that an investor is looking to sell 1 Bitcoin (BTC).
 They would like to sell the 1 BTC for $10,000 - the “ask” price.
 So far they have only come across 1 other investor that is willing to buy 1 BTC from them.
 However, the buyer is only willing to pay $8,000 - the “bid” price.
 The Spread in this example would be $2,000.
 The investor looking to sell would either have to accept the $8,000 bid offer or wait for another investor to offer a higher bid price.